kg4ydw/noacli/documentation/Readme.md

 In settings, there is a button dock editor that allows creation of new button docks and selecting which docks get which buttons, so that task specific favorites can be grouped.
-Newly named favorites are initially added to the default button dock.
+Newly named favorites are initially added to the default button dock (which can be set from the context menu).

+Named favorites not assigned to a dock will be assigned to the (hidden) orphan dock on next shell start.
+Empty docks will be automatically deleted on next start.

+Button order can be changed from the dock context menu, but this is not (currently) savd.

 ## main command edit
 The command edit box allows typing of commands.